opencollab/llvm-jenkins.debian.net/install-tests/README.md

 Steps to run the tests on a Linux machine:
 * Install docker
-* run `git submodule init; git submodule fetch` as the tests depend on a bash test framework [BATS](https://github.com/sstephenson/bats).
+* run `git submodule init; git submodule update` as the tests depend on a bash test framework [BATS](https://github.com/sstephenson/bats).
 * Run `test.sh`.
 This will create a logfile at `test.log`

 ## How the tests work